tsalik/kostas-tsalikis.com/content/posts/staticman-migration.md

 # Configuring Staticman

-Setting up your Hugo blog with Staticman is relatively easy, just by following the (documentation)[https://staticman.net/docs/].
+Setting up your Hugo blog with Staticman is relatively easy, just by following the [documentation](https://staticman.net/docs/).
 After that, you must register your git repo and the appropriate git branch in the Staticman API.
 In order to do this just open your favorite browser and enter the following:

 ```
 https://api.staticman.net/v2/connect/{your GitHub username}/{your repository name}
 ```

 If an *"OK"* message shows up, congratulations, you just registered your blog with Staticman.
-Unfortunately, your are not yet ready to give your readers the chance to comment your posts.
+Unfortunately, you are not yet ready to give your readers the chance to comment your posts.

-Finally, you must provide an appropriate ***staticman.yml*** configuration file which Staticman parses and provide as well the required HTML form which will post the comments to the API and show the comments of the post.
+Finally, you must provide an appropriate ***staticman.yml*** configuration file, which Staticman parses, along with the required HTML form that posts the comments to the API and presents the comments of the post.
 A staticman.yml sample can be found [here](https://github.com/eduardoboucas/hugo-plus-staticman/blob/master/staticman.yml).

 A sample form is shown below: